Friday, August 11, 2017

 About the recent Google-fired-guy debate over biological differences in males and females when it comes to work in tech or leadership positions.

-In short, average person should not care about it at all.
+In short, my opinion is that average person should not care about it at all.

 Long: If you a smart girl with IQ over 130 and you decided to hangout only with smart people like you, then prepare to be in predominately male crowd for the rest of your life.
 Not a big deal.
 Smart people do not care about penises and vaginas much.
 If you as IQ130+ person won't be snobbish like that and start to hangout with average people you'll find that all of them, no matter of their sex, are equally stupid.
 Though sometimes, when you are in a good mood, you can see it as somewhat amusing.